thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 To reuse same Integration between multiple Edges, **Integration templates** and **Converter templates** approach was introduced.

-Integration templates are created on the cloud, but these templates are not regular Platform Integrations and *not started* on the cloud.
+Integration templates are created on the Cloud, but these templates are not regular Platform Integrations and *not started* on the cloud.
 They are assigned to the Edge and *started* once they are provisioned to the Edge.

+At the moment Integrations and Converters can not be modified on the Edge - they are modified on the Cloud and all the modifications automatically propagated to the Edge from the Cloud.

 Integration configurations fields (URIs, passwords, etc.) could be replaced by Edge attribute value with a help of placeholders.
 In this way, single Integration template could be used by multiple Edges, and any specific configuration field of the Integration could be replaced by Edge attribute value.